A Moment to Remember

-A Moment to Remember is a 2004 South Korean romantic tragedy film directed by John H. Lee.
+A Moment to Remember is a 2004 South Korean romantic drama film directed by John H. Lee.
 It stars Jung Woo-sung and Son Ye-jin and follows the theme of discovery in a relationship and the burdens of loss caused by Alzheimer's disease.
 The film was released on November 5, 2004, in South Korea.

 It was a major success domestically, topping the box office for two consecutive weeks to become the 5th highest-grossing film of 2004.
 The film was also a hit in Japan, breaking previous records of Korean films released there; it was the 19th highest-grossing film at the 2005 Japanese box office.
 John H. Lee and Kim Young-ha won Best Adapted Screenplay at the 2005 Grand Bell Awards.

 The film was remade in Turkish as Evim Sensin in 2012 and in Hindi as Saiyaara in 2025.